IamManchanda/creative-bootstrap/_posts/2016-06-01-tutorial-on-how-to-go-jekyll.md

 ---
 layout: post
-title: My First Post on how to go jekyll!!
+title: 'Tutorial on how to go jekyll!!'
+category:
-category: Tutorials
+  - Tutorials
 description: Tutorial on how to edit posts
 ---
 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build